kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0067 Medical standards and certification.md

 \(a\) Apply on a form and in a manner prescribed by the Administrator;

-\(b\) Be examined by an aviation medical examiner designated in accordance with part 183 of this chapter.
+\(b\) Be examined by an aviation medical examiner designated in accordance with [[Volume 3/K Administrative regulations/0183 Representatives of the administrator.md|part 183 of this chapter]].
 An applicant may obtain a list of aviation medical examiners from the FAA Office of Aerospace Medicine homepage on the FAA Web site, from any FAA Regional Flight Surgeon, or by contacting the Manager of the Aerospace Medical Education Division, P.O.
 Box 26200, Oklahoma City, Oklahoma 73125.

 \(c\) Show proof of age and identity by presenting a government-issued photo identification (such as a valid U.S. driver's license, identification card issued by a driver's license authority, military identification, or passport).
 If an applicant does not have government-issued identification, he or she may use non-photo, government-issued identification (such as a birth certificate or voter registration card) in conjunction with photo identification (such as a work identification card or a student identification card).